FernandoBarrz/python-work-out-exercises/dictionaries-and-sets/exercise-14/exercise-14-description.md

-# Exercise 13 : Printing tuple records
+# Exercise 14 : Restaurant

 ## For this excercise
 Write  a function (most_repeating_word), that takes a sequence of strings as input.